Isolating the chiral magnetic effect from backgrounds by pair invariant mass: Introduction

-A new method to search for the CME, as we demonstrate in this article, is to eliminate the resonance background contributions using particle pair invariant mass ($\minv$) by (i) applying a lower cut on the $\minv$, and (ii) fitting the low $\minv$ region by a two-component model.
+A new method to search for the CME, as we demonstrate in this article, is to eliminate the resonance background contributions using particle pair invariant mass ($\minv$) by (i) applying a lower cut on the $\minv$, (ii) fitting the low $\minv$ region by a two-component (TC) model, and (iii) fitting the low $\minv$ region by a two-component model aided by event-shape engineering (TC+ESE).
 We illustrate our method using the AMPT (A Multi-Phase Transport) model~\cite{Zhang:1999bd} and a toy {\em Monte Carlo} (MC) simulation.
 In both, the resonance masses are sampled from Breit-Wigner distributions~\cite{Agashe:2014kda,Lin:2014tya}.
-We use pions within pseudorapidity $|\eta|<1$ and $0.2<\pt<2$~\gevc.
+We use pions within pseudorapidity $|\eta|<1$ and $0.2<\pt<2$~\gevc, except otherwise specified.